-- College Catalog - Faculty Resource Guide - Agreement Between the District and California School Employees Association - Allan Hancock College Chapter #251 - Agreement Between the District and the Faculty Association of Allan Hancock College - Agreement Between District and California Federation of Teachers/Part-Time - Faculty Association of Allan Hancock College Local 6185

-- Guidelines for Student Conduct, Disciplinary Action and Procedural Fairness

-- Student Rules and Regulations

-- Injury and Illness Prevention Program
+- College Catalog - Agreement Between the District and California School Employees Association Allan Hancock College Chapter #251 - Agreement Between the District and the Faculty Association of Allan Hancock College - Agreement Between District and California Federation of Teachers/Part-Time Faculty Association of Allan Hancock College Local 6185 - Guidelines for Student Conduct, Disciplinary Action and Procedural Fairness - Student Rules and Regulations - Injury and Illness Prevention Program

-Each of these are also readily available via the public Allan Hancock College website, and those that pertain specifically to students are also available in the college catalog (III.A.11-1; III.A.11-4).
+Each of these are also readily available via the public Allan Hancock College website, and those that pertain specifically to students are also available in the College catalog (III.A.11-1; III.A.11-4).

 Such policies and procedures are fair and equitably and consistently administered.
 Board Policy 2410 references the necessity for policy to be consistent with law and ensures that procedures are consistent with policy (III.A.11-3).
-Violations of fair and equitable administration of any policies or procedures may be handled through the student or employee complaint process, the grievance procedures contained within the collective bargaining agreements, or through the participatory governance process (III.A.11-5; III.A.11.6-8).
+Violations of fair and equitable administration of any policies or procedures may be handled through the student or employee complaint process, the grievance procedures contained within the collective bargaining agreements, or through the participatory governance process (III.A.11-5; III.A.11-6; III.A.11-7; III.A.11-8; III.A.11-9; III.A.11-10).

-The college meets the standard.
 Councils and committees review and update board policies and procedures regularly to ensure that they are constituent with law and fairly administered.